 - Cook beans according to these directions.

-- In a skillet, add sausage and cook over medium heat.
+- When the beans are almost finished cooking, in a skillet, add sausage and cook over medium heat.
 Use a spatula to crumble and brown the sausage.

 - After the sausage is crumbled, add the kale and cook until wilted.

-- Add the tomatoes and tomato paste and salt to taste to the sausage and kale mixture, then salt to taste.
+- Add the tomatoes to the sausage and kale mixture, then salt to taste.
+Keep warm until ready to serve.

 - To serve, layer beans, bread, and sausage and kale mixture in a bowl.
 Top with bean broth, olive oil, and salt and pepper to finish.